dayspring422/Atm-simulation-project/README.md

 Represents a transaction with an amount, timestamp, memo, and the account it belongs to.
 It includes constructors for creating transactions with or without memos.

 Future Improvements
-Implement a graphical user interface (GUI) for better user interaction Add more account types and features such as loan accounts Enhance security measures for PIN handling and user authentication Implement persistent storage for user and account data
+Enhance GUI to include more features and better user experience Add more account types and features such as loan accounts Enhance security measures for PIN handling and user authentication Implement persistent storage for user and account data